sacherjj/CasperLabs/docs/CONTRACTS.md

     --nonce 1 \
     --from a1130120d27f6f692545858cc5c284b1ef30fe287caef648b0c405def88f543a
 ```
 This will write a deploy in binary format to STDOUT.
-It's possible to write it to the file, by supplying `-o` argument:
+It's possible to write it to a file, by supplying `-o` argument:
 ```
 casperlabs-client \
     --host localhost \